saba0705/SQL-Employee-Tracker/README.md

 # Usage

-* Use psql -U postgres to see the tables.
+* Use psql -U postgres
+* Enter \i db/schema.sql to create the data
+* Enter \i db/seeds.sql to seed the data
+* Enter \q
 * Then run the command node index.js to run the app.
 * The command prompt will begin on your terminal.